magael/trepark/README.md

 password: admin

+It is also possible to [skip the login.]((https://magael.github.io/trepark) the login.

 ### Detailed description:

 The user is presented with mapped areas of local parking areas.
 The areas are color coded: green means there are plenty of spots left, yellow: some spots left and red: very few or none left.
 Tapping or clicking the areas will provide additional information on them.